With the UK currently under lockdown due to the coronavirus pandemic, small businesses need our support now more than ever.

 An immediate way to support your favourite shop, your go-to nail salon or your local restaurant is to buy a gift card to use in the future.
 If you’re not in the market for any new products right now or are unable to use the business's service during lockdown, gift cards are a brilliant way to remain loyal to your local favourites, support a new small business you’ve recently discovered or purchase as a gift for a loved to use when business resumes as normal.

 Use takeaway services

-For Heath, owner of the award-winning pub Red Lion & Sun in North London, a takeaway service during the first UK lockdown was the only way he could keep his family-owned business in Highgate up and running.
+For Heath, owner of the award-winning pub Red Lion & Sun in North London, a takeaway service during the first UK lockdown helped keep his family-owned business in Highgate up and running.

 Following the sudden announcement that pubs and restaurants would close in March, Heath and his team set about organising takeaway services.
-At the entrance of the pub, they placed a wooden table (which has now evolved into a takeaway shed), stocked it with wine bottles and began selling wine, beers and takeaway food from the front of the pub.
+At the entrance of the pub, they set up a wooden table (which has now evolved into a takeaway shed), and began selling bottles of wine, beer and takeaway food.

 "By the end of lockdown, we were selling 285 takeaway roast dinners on a Sunday," Heath said.

 "Buy food and drink from your local and if you're looking for a bottle of wine for an evening at home, try your local first," Heath encouraged.